bologer/anycomment.io/readme.txt

 **Enhancements:**

-- Freemius was cut-out.
-This removes problems for some websites + speeds-up plugin a bit.
+- Freemius was removed.
+This removes problems for some websites + speeds-up plugin in admin.
-- Added support for BuddyPress, anytime comment would contain "@" + username, user would be mentioned, #422
+- Added support for BuddyPress, when somebody send "@" + username in comment.
+This user would be notified, #422
+- Moved AnyComment Cloud message to Integration tab, improved UI/UX of synchronization logic
+- Added helper tour around plugin to help new users to know how to configure plugin
+- It is now possible to download report ZIP archive to help AnyComment know about your environment, plugin version, etc
+- Added "Addons" tab which has list of available addons, controller via "anycomment/admin/addons" hook

 **Fixes:**